 Institutional review board statement: This study was reviewed and approved by the Ethics Committee of the Affiliated Hospital of Qingdao University (Approval No. QYFY WZLL 28085).

+Informed consent statement: Patients were not required to give informed consent to the study because the analysis used anonymous clinical data that were obtained after each patient agreed to treatment by written consent.

 Conflict-of-interest statement: All authors declare no potential conflicts of interest related to this study.